phud-eppu/osc_e/README.md

 Simple Python rotation values converter for nxosc headtracker to IEM SceneRotator, Envelop for Live, DearVR Ambi Micro and Virtuoso.

-As nxosc works only on mac this script is dedicated to run on macOS machine, but it is possible to send OSC messages over IP network to machines with other operating systems.
+As nxosc works only on macOS, this script is dedicated to run on macOS machine, but it is possible to send OSC messages over IP network to machines with other operating systems.

 Default values are:<br>
 Outgoing IP: 127.0.0.1<br>